sam-xif/Schedule-IP/README.md

 # Schedule-IP

+### Background

-## This is an Independent Project carried out by Ryan Goggins and Sam Xifaras.
-The project is an exploration of the Scheduling problem - the difficulty behind assigning students to the classes that they desire without creating conflicts and having them bumped from classes.
+This repository is the result of an Independent Project carried out by Ryan Goggins and Sam Xifaras at Phillips Academy Andover.
+The project is an exploration of the scheduling problem - the difficult task of assigning students to the classes that they desire without creating conflicts and having them bumped from classes.

 ### External Dependencies
 * `tqdm` (`pip install tqdm`)